ddetommaso/TobiiGlassesPyController/README.md

 tobiiglasses = TobiiGlassesController()
 ```

-If you do not pass any parameter to the constructor, A set of discovery packets
+If you do not pass any parameter to the constructor, a set of discovery packets
 will be sent through all the network interfaces of your system waiting for an
 answer from the glasses.